msumaylo/msumaylo.github.io/projects/project-10.md

 Maps teams fight on have different game modes, such as capture the flag, or control-point modes like King of the Hill, where you need to

+More information on this game, classes, modes and mechanics can be found on the [official wiki](https://wiki.teamfortress.com/wiki/Main_Page).

 ## Description

+This map was created using [Hammer++](https://ficool2.github.io/HammerPlusPlus-Website/), a community-created upgrade to Hammer, Valve's official editor for the Source Engine.
+Before starting this map, I started making a rough sketch of how I wanted the map to be laid out.

+(insert sketch)